 Ease of Transport

 The Duffel Bag 2 sports some features that make it easy to carry (and drag) around.
 First off, it has two backpack-style shoulder straps that our review team found above average for comfort, even for extended periods.
-Our review team liked how easily these straps unclipped and tucked away into their specific pocket (very similar to most haul bag designs).
-Not only did we find this feature beneficial while checking the bags at the airport but it also meant we never had to look for them once we picked this bag up off the luggage carousel or at a train stop.
-These straps weren't quite as comfortable as The North Face Base Camp Duffel which used higher quality foam and softer feeling face fabric; this difference was even more noticeable when we had on a tank-top or a thin shirt.
+Our review team liked how easily these straps unclipped and tucked away into their specific pocket (very similar to most rock climbing haul bag designs).
+Not only did we find this feature beneficial while checking the bags at the airport, but it also meant we never had to look for them once we picked this bag up off the luggage carousel or at a train stop.

 Helly Hansen makes this great duffel in a variety of versatile sizes.
 Check out all the options that come in the Helly Hansen Duffel Bag 2; 90L, 70L, 50L, 30L.
 Whatever size you need, this duffel has got you covered for whatever adventure you're on.
 We only wish it was also made in a 100+ Liter size.

 Ease of Packing

 The Duffel Bag 2 has a large "U" shaped opening that is easy to pack and search for items in.
-It features a large mesh zippered pocket under the opening which was handy for easily lost items, as well as a single internal zippered mesh pocket that our testers found extremely useful.
-Overall, the HH Duffel Bag 2 was as easy to pack as any of the highest scoring bags and but it featured less overall pockets and less organizational options as several other models, like the Marmot Long Hauler or The North Face Base Camp Duffel.
+It features a large mesh zippered pocket under the opening, which was handy for easily lost items, as well as a single internal zippered mesh pocket that our testers found extremely useful.
+Overall, the HH Duffel Bag 2 was as easy to pack as any of the highest-scoring bags and but it featured less overall pockets and fewer organizational options than several other models.